How to say it

 American respelling of Adeline (Germanic Adelheid 'noble'), with the -lynn suffix that was a 2010s American naming-fashion tic.
 Same root as Alice, Adelaide, Heidi.

 Adalynn is an American spelling variant of Adeline (or Adalyn), with the -lynn suffix that became a 2010s American naming fashion.
-The root is Germanic Adelheid ('noble') — the same source that gave us Adelaide, Adeline, Alice, and Heidi.
+The root is Germanic Adelheid ('noble'), the same source that gave us Adelaide, Adeline, Alice, and Heidi.
 The Adalynn spelling is firmly modern American: it entered the US top 500 in 2014 and peaked around 2018.
 Common shorts: Addy, Lynn.

 peaked at #108 in 2018, currently #184 in 2025.

-Source: U.S. Social Security Administration, names given to at least 5 babies in a year, 1880–present.
+Source: U.S. Social Security Administration, names given to at least 5 babies in a year, 1880–2025.
+Reviewed July 2026.
 See where the names are moving

 Adalynn (double N), Adalyn, Adaline, and Adeline are all variants of the same Germanic root.
 Adalynn and Adalyn are the modern American forms; Adeline is the French standard.